Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 - Click on `Create Pair` if needed and then on the address to copy it, then paste it in the corresponding faucet.

+**Wipe down** on portfolio or cryptocurrency accounts screen trigger a refresh of balance.

 :::warning if you experienced issue with some faucet Feel free to contact us, we will send you SOL or BTC for their respective testnet.